ENTRIES FOR THE 2012 PRIZE ARE NOW CLOSED. UPDATED INFORMATION FOR 2013 SUBMISSIONS WILL POSTED SOON.

 The Bread and Roses Award is given by the Alliance of Radical Booksellers.

-The trustees of the 2013 Award are Ross Bradshaw of Five Leaves Publications, Mandy Vere of News from Nowhere and Nik Gorecki of Housmans.
+The trustees of the award are Ross Bradshaw of Five Leaves Publications, and Nik Gorecki of Housmans.

-The prize for books published in 2012 will be administered by Housmans Bookshop on behalf of the Alliance of Radical Booksellers.
+The prize will be administered by Lighthouse Bookshop on behalf of the Alliance of Radical Booksellers.

 Who are the judges?